Staying at 1 Orchard St.

 Connecting to wi-fi

 Internet access via wi-fi is available.
-The connection details are displayed on the pinboard in the kitchen, along with a QR code that makes it easier to connect mobile phones without the need to enter any details.
+The connection details are displayed on the pinboard in the kitchen, along with a QR code that makes it easier to connect mobile devices without needing to enter any details.

 More information and instructions